anycable/anycable/docs/apollo.md

 ## Client configuration

-We test our implementaion against the official Apollo WebSocket link configuration described here: [Get real-time updates from your GraphQL server][apollo-subscriptions].
+We test our implementation against the official Apollo WebSocket link configuration described here: [Get real-time updates from your GraphQL server][apollo-subscriptions].

 ## Authentication